seastwood/On-Screen-Microphone-Input-Controller/README.md

 - Games must be played in Borderless/Windowed mode in order for the microphone overlay to be visible.
 - If using discord, leave open mic on, or leave open mic on in your game, and control it with this button.
+- If you want a button on each side of the screen so either thumb can activate it, just run the exe twice and move the button over.

 Example of useage on an iphone with gamepad running moonlight:
 ![IMG_20250405_122320](https://github.com/user-attachments/assets/ea938592-1cf2-47a9-bfbe-6b524a50c914)